samulipo/samulipo.github.io/teaching.md

 - FILK-111, Introduction to the Philosophy of Science (in Finnish, Johdatus tieteenfilosofiaan).
 Period 2.
 - FILK-227, Philosophy of Science (in Finnish, Tieteenfilosofia).
 Period 3.
-- FILK-226, Philosophy of Mind (in Finnish, Mielen filosofia).
-Period 4.
 - Proseminar 1-2, Periods 1-4.

 - **Office hour** (vastaanotto): Wed 14-15 (during teaching periods)